Khan/khan-exercises/README.md

 Configuration
 -------------

-You can set a default repository by setting `SANDCASTLE_USER` and `SANDCASTLE_REPO` in `settings.py`.
-For example, to set this repository as the default it would look like this:
+Specify your repository by setting `SANDCASTLE_USER` and `SANDCASTLE_REPO` in `settings.py`.
+For example, setting up sandcastle for this repository would look like:

 	SANDCASTLE_USER = "jpulgarin"
 	SANDCASTLE_REPO = "sandcastle"